 Beliefs and Mission

 Our vision is that all students that leave R-S Middle School will be prepared for success in high school and beyond.
 In order to recognize our vision, the mission is that R-S Middle School, together with parents and community, will enable students to excel in a 21st-century society.
+Students are encouraged to be focused on starting fresh each day as they follow on their “Quest for Excellence” and find their individual success.
 Our faculty and staff believe every student who comes to R-S Middle has the ability to be successful.
 All stakeholders must work together to achieve our goal and provide the best educational experience possible to each student.
-The faculty and staff of R-S Middle School believe we live in a consistently changing society where students must learn skills to prepare them for success.
+The faculty and staff of R-S Middle School believe we live in a constantly changing society where students must learn skills to prepare them for success.

 Desired Outcomes and Results

-Our Goal - R-S Middle School will raise overall student proficiency on the North Carolina End-of-Grade Test of Mathematics to 63% or higher by June 30, 2020 and to 65% or higher by June 30, 2021.
+Math Achievement: Our Goal - R-S Middle School will raise overall student proficiency on the North Carolina End-of-Grade Test of Mathematics to 55% or higher by June 30, 2022, and to 65% or higher by June 30, 2023.